 Set Your Prices Right

 Standard lockouts in Arkansas run $75 to $150 depending on the situation.
-Emergency after-hours calls cost more—$100 to $200 is normal.
+Emergency after-hours calls cost more, at $100 to $200.

 Rekeying costs $15 to $25 per lock.
 Key cutting is $2 to $10 depending on the key type.
 Automotive transponder key programming runs $100 to $300.

-Don’t underprice yourself trying to compete with every other locksmith.
-You’ll burn out fast at $50 per call.
+Do not underprice yourself trying to compete with every other locksmith.
+You will burn out fast at $50 per call.
 Price yourself fairly and deliver excellent service.

 Step 7: Handle the Business Side